 It’s easy to dismiss the Panthers as a legitimate postseason contender, but the reality is the NFC South isn’t particularly daunting.
 Sure, the Tampa Bay Buccaneers project to finish atop the division, but the changing of the guard occurs quickly in the NFL.
-Neither the New Orleans Saints nor Atlanta Falcons present cases as formidable teams this season.
+Neither the New Orleans Saints nor Atlanta Falcons present formidable teams this season.
 Not on paper, at least.
 If the Panthers are going to scratch and claw their way into one of the NFC’s final postseason slots, a mediocre division will provide one of the biggest assists.

 For the purpose of this exercise, we’re going to pretend this quarterback competition will elevate the offense a tier.
 Even so, there’s a lot that still needs to go right.

 The offensive line needs to take a significant step forward, and the Panthers drafted tackle Ikem Ekwonu in the spring to accelerate that process.
 Running back Christian McCaffrey earned All-Pro honors in 2019 but has played a grand total of 10 games since.
 If he’s not healthy for the majority of the season, it won’t matter who’s under center.
 Finally, the pass-catching corps has room to raise its game as well — though, to be fair, its production is tied directly to the guy taking snaps.

 On the plus side, the Panthers’ defense is a quality — sometimes dominant — unit.
 It surrendered the third-fewest yards-per-play (5.1) in the league last season and ranked seventh in pressure rate.
 The return of second-year cornerback Jaycee Horn will add to a dynamic secondary that should mesh well with a front four capable of wreaking havoc in opposing backfields.